Generate a list of samples that we want to analyse

 cleaned.fastq

 So we see that the cleaning script would be executed.
-If we would re-run the command, then the script recognizes this and won’t rerun the cleaning step:
+If we would re-run the command, then the script recognizes that the cleaned.fastq file already exists and won’t rerun the cleaning step:

 OUTPUT="cleaned.fastq"